paybondpaybond

 • POST /intents/{intent_id}/settlement/confirm

-See harbor-idempotency-openapi.yaml for the wire shape.
-Policy-registry POSTs do not honor idempotency keys today — use natural-key reads (GET …/versions) to detect existing drafts before retrying.
+For Harbor-specific route coverage, see the Harbor API reference.
+Policy-registry POSTs do not honor idempotency keys today, so use natural-key reads (GET …/versions) to detect existing drafts before retrying.

-Gateway and Signal endpoints are read-only or state-reconciling (Stripe webhook replays, audit export builds) and do not require client-supplied idempotency keys today.
+Gateway and Signal endpoints are read-only or status/export oriented and do not require client-supplied idempotency keys today.